eljost/pysisyphus/docs/es_optimization.rst

      #  adapat: Use adaptive algorithm.
 Please see the pysisyphus paper for a discussion
      #          at the end of section 3.
      ovlp_with: adapt
+     # Thresholds controlling the update of the reference cycle.
+     # The first number specifies the minimum overlap that must be exceeded, for an update
+     # of the reference cycle.
+Assuming a value of 0.5 (50 %), the reference cycle update
+     # is skipped, if the overlaps between the current states and the reference state don't
+     # exceed 50 %.
+     # The last two numbers define an interval for the ratio between the second highest
+     # overlap, and the highest overlap.
+If the ratio is small, e.g., below 0.3, then both
+     # states are sufficiently different, and no reference cycle update is needed.
+If the ratio
+     # is bigger (> 0.6), then the states are quite similar, and an update is currently not
+     # advised.
+     # Possible values [three positive floats between 0. and 1.]
+     adapt_args: [0.5, 0.3, 0.6]
      # Explicitly calculate the AO-overlap matrix in a double molecule calculation.
 Only
      # supported by Turbomole and Gaussian calculators.
 If False, the approximate AO
      # overlap matrix is reconstructed from inverting the MO-coefficient matrix.